linkedin/spaniel/USAGE.md

 ### Using an external requestAnmiationFrame engine

-If you'd like to use an exisiting requestAnmiationFrame polling/task engine, use `setGlobalEngine(engine)`, where `engine` is an object that implements the [`EngineInterface`](https://github.com/linkedin/spaniel/blob/master/src/metal/interfaces.ts#L25-L28).
-As an example, you can checkout Spaniel's internal [Engine implementation](https://github.com/linkedin/spaniel/blob/master/src/metal/engine.ts#L10-L39).
+If you'd like to use a custom requestAnmiationFrame polling/task engine, use `setGlobalEngine(engine)`, where `engine` is an object that implements the [`EngineInterface`](https://github.com/linkedin/spaniel/blob/master/src/metal/interfaces.ts#L25-L28).
+For example, you can checkout Spaniel's internal [Engine implementation](https://github.com/linkedin/spaniel/blob/master/src/metal/engine.ts#L10-L39) or [ember-spaniel's](github.com/asakusuma/ember-spaniel) implementation that hooks into Ember's runloop.

 ## Copyright